By Anastasiia Popova

 Utechin’s Last Students

-Utechin continued to be a mentor to young historians, including Dr. Semion Lyandres.
-Lyandres met Utechin at Stanford in the late 1980s, and Utechin soon invited him to his tiny Menlo Park house.
+Utechin continued to be a mentor to young historians, including Lyandres.
+Lyandres met Utechin at Stanford in late 1988 when a graduate student there.
+They quickly became friends and would habitually meet at Utechins’ tiny house in Menlo Park.
 Utechins lived across the cemetery; Tanya was buried there, and Marina Pavlovna was able to visit her every day.

 Nothing in the house worked; it was falling apart, but it was charming because of the hosts and the atmosphere.
 Utechin had a strong Volga accent, and Marina Pavlovna always smoked at the backdoor, hoping that smoke would go outside.
 They had cats, wild cats whom they adopted.
-Cats were given the best food and treated like people.
+Cats were given the best cat food and treated like humans.
 Utechin was never a formal mentor for Lyandres but an informal one, and Lyandres stayed until two or three in the morning, talking about history, law, and languages.41

 In 1997, Uhler and Enteen interviewed Utechin about his life.
 Uhler felt honored that Utechin was willing to entrust his legacy to him, as Utechin had already declined similar offers.
 Then Uhler split an infinitive, and downcast Utechin exclaimed: “I am trusting my legacy to you?!”
 Uhler regarded Utechin as a second father; he, in return, considered Uhler a second son.